Deep Dirichlet uncertainty for unsupervised out-of-distribution detection of eye fundus photographs in glaucoma screening: Glaucoma classification with uncertainty estimation

 \subsection{Dataset}

-The AIROGS development data~\citep{Vente2021data} contains 101\,442 images, from which 3\,270 have referable glaucoma.
-For our experiments, we randomly split the data into training, validation and test sets with 80\%, 10\% and 10\% of the data, respectively.
+The AIROGS development data~\cite{Vente2021data} contains 101\,442 images, from which 3\,270 have referable glaucoma.
+For our experiments, we randomly split the data into training, validation and test sets with 80\%, 10\% and 10\% of the data, respectively, stratified by class prevalence.
 Thus, both the validation and the test set contained 10\,145 images, from which 327 were graded as referable glaucoma.
 All images were resized to the input size of the network.
-The test dataset has approximately 11\,000 images.
+The AIROGS test dataset has approximately 11\,000 images.
 These images and their labels were hidden from the participants, and instead performance evaluation was performed by submitting the algorithm to the AIROGS web platform.
 However, prior to the final test phase on these images, the challenger organizers allowed to assess the performance of the algorithm on around 10\% of the test data.
-A total of 3 attempts were possible for this preliminary test phase.
+A total of 3 attempts were possible for this preliminary test phase, and a single attempt for the final test phase.